Easy Miso Soup with Veggies & Tofu

 - Add the mushrooms, shallot, green onions, and the bok choy.
 Season with white pepper and soy sauce or tamari.
 Sauté for about 7 minutes.7 oz beech mushrooms, 2 baby bok choy, 1 shallot, 5 green onions, ¼ tsp white pepper, 1 tbsp reduced sodium soy sauce or tamari

-- Add the broth and the firm tofu and cook on low for 15 to 20 minutes.
-Note: if you’re using silken or soft tofu instead of firm, add it at the end of the cook time instead.8 cups vegetable broth, 14 oz firm tofu
+- Add the broth and the firm tofu and cook on low for 15 to 20 minutes.8 cups vegetable broth, 14 oz firm tofu

-- Taste for seasoning and serve with optional chili oil.Spicy chili oil
+- Taste the soup for seasoning and serve with optional chili oil.Spicy chili oil